hugorbarbosa/cpp-design-patterns/solid/SOLID_principles.md

 This principle defines that derived classes in a program can be substituted for their base classes without altering any of the desirable properties of that program (e.g. correctness).

-## Interface Segregation Principle
+## ISP: The Interface Segregation Principle

-The Interface Segregation Principle (ISP) states that:
+The ISP states that:

 > *"Clients should not be forced to depend upon interfaces that they do not use."*